digitalgroove/RoboND-Kinematics-Project/README.md

 ### First part of implementation
-**Goal is to obtain individual transformation matrices from our calculated DH Parameters table:**
+**Goal is to calculate our DH Parameters table for the KUKA KR210 Robotic Arm:**

 Steps:
 - Create symbols for joint variables